10io/jekyll-thumbnailify/README.md

 ## Installation
 * Install mini magick: `gem install mini_magic` (or use `gem "mini_magic"` in your gemfile and then `bundle install`)
 * At the root of your site, if you don't have one, create a folder called `_plugins`
-* Copy jekyll-thumbnailify.rb: `wget https://raw.github.com/10io/jekyll-thumbnailify/master/jekyll-thumbnailify.rb` (if you don't have wget [brew](http://mxcl.github.com/homebrew/) it)
+* Copy jekyll-thumbnailify.rb: `wget https://raw.github.com/10io/jekyll-thumbnailify/master/jekyll-thumbnailify.rb` (if you don't have wget, [brew](http://mxcl.github.com/homebrew/) it!)

 ## Usage
 * At the root of your site, put all your images in a folder called _images_
-* In any page of your Jekyll site, use `{% t foo.png %}` to generate the thumbnail and the link
+* In any page of your Jekyll site, use `{% t foo.png %}` to generate the thumbnail image and the link

-### Notes
+## Notes
 * the image folder name can be conigured in the \_config.yml file using the images\_directory variable
 * the images\_directory can point to a subfolder, for example: images/posts
 * the css class name of the generated link can be configured in the \_config.yml file using the images\_css\_class variable